pingcap/blog/how-to-troubleshoot-rocksdb-write-stalls-in-tikv.md

 We will also discuss how to resolve this issue in [TiKV](https://tikv.org/), a highly scalable, low latency, and easy to use key-value database that [uses RocksDB as its storage engine](https://pingcap.com/blog/rocksdb-in-tikv).

-When RocksDB can’t flush and compact data promptly, it uses a feature called “stalls” to try and slow the amount of data coming into the engine.
+When RocksDB can't flush and compact data promptly, it uses a feature called "stalls" to try and slow the amount of data coming into the engine.
 Write stalls include pausing all writes and limiting the number of writes.

 From [Github](https://github.com/facebook/rocksdb/wiki/Write-Stalls):